jberkel/sms-backup-plus/README.md

 (Advanced settings) and attach a relevant portion of it.
 The sync log is located on your SD card as `sms_backup_plus.log` (in the directory `Android/data/com.zegoggles.smssync/files`).

+👉 1.5.11: new log file path, previously on external storage

 To attach the sync log create a "gist" (https://gist.github.com) and link to the gist you created instead of posting the full content in the issue.